 Provincial and federal rates

-You can apply your charitable gift tax credits two times: once to your federal income tax, and once to your provincial income tax.
+You can apply your charitable gift tax credits twice: once to your federal income tax, and once to your provincial income tax.

 The two rates are different, but both, like your income tax, are bracketed.
 While the federal deduction rate is the same for all Canadians, the provincial one differs according to your province or territory.